 The Marine Aquarium by the Zoological Survey of India

-Well this is a place where you will find yourself surrounded by the most beautiful creatures of the sea world.
-Most of you have only seen them either on TV or on internet or maybe physical pictures or images and videos.
+Well, this is a place where you will find yourself surrounded by the most beautiful creatures of the sea world.
+Most of you have only seen them either on TV or on the internet, or maybe physical pictures or images and videos.
 You might not have ever imagined to see them in real life.
-You will spend around one hour at an average in this place.
-Surely you will enjoy.
+On average, you will spend around one hour at this place.
+You’ll surely enjoy.

 The Science Museum

-While most of you might just visit the place for taking a break or doing other activities, the Science Museum is a place for a few of you who are into science and even people who love acquiring knowledge of various things.
+While most of you might just visit the place for taking a break or doing other activities, the Science Museum is a place worth visiting.
+This is especially for those who are into science and even people who love acquiring knowledge of various things.

-One thing is for sure, I can bet you that you will revisit your school days once you enter the museum and see various types of scientific demonstrations most which relate to the experiments studied in school.
-The fun part is that you get to participate in those science activates happening around you.
-This is so cool.
+One thing is for sure, I can bet that you will revisit your school days once you enter the museum.
+Seeing various types of scientific demonstrations, most of which relate to the experiments studied in school was truly nostalgic.
+The fun part is that you get to participate in those science activities happening around you.

 Digha Travel Guide for the Two Parks: Wonderland and Amarabati

 Both of these parks are equally beautiful and perfect places for short walks.
-When you want the time to move slowly , the Wonderland and Amaravati parks are laces are an absolute visit for you.
-While the former is slightly smaller compared to the latter, I promise you, it still is pure thrill.
+When you want time to move slowly, the Wonderland and Amaravati parks are an absolute must-visit.
+While the former is slightly smaller compared to the latter, I promise you, it still is a pure thrill.
 The enormous amounts of joy that you will receive when you come down riding slides will prove to be fun.
-Also you can do boating in lakes, take your time around a mini zoo, take a ride of a beautiful toy train around the park and many more such activities.
+Also, you can go boating in lakes, spend some time strolling around a mini zoo or take a ride on a beautiful toy train around the park.

-Even though both beaches are good, as a traveler I’d say that Old Digha Beach is better than the New Digha Beach.
-Also, the Old Digha Beach is more comfortable when it comes to seating.
-There are stone seats places across the beach where you can sit and gaze at the sea.
-The tides in Bay of Bengal are very rough so while you enjoy yourself, prevent going too far in the sea.
+Even though both beaches are good, as a traveler, I’d say that Old Digha Beach is better than New Digha Beach.
+Also, Old Digha Beach is more comfortable when it comes to seating.
+There are stone seat places across the beach where you can sit and gaze at the sea.
+The tides in the Bay of Bengal are very rough so while you enjoy yourself, prevent going too far in the sea.

 Digha Travel Guide for Where and What to Eat at the Beaches ?

-If you’re near the sea , you should most certainly feed yourself with fish and crabs.
+If you’re near the sea, you should most certainly feed yourself with fish and crabs.
 This is what the Digha travel guide suggests as well.
 Crabs in Digha are one of the best in the state.
-So please go for them.
-Enjoy the most fresh of sea food from almost any of the street food stalls or even restaurants.
+So, please go for them.
+Enjoy the freshest of seafood from almost any of the street food stalls or even restaurants.

-After this quick snack, if you feeling it’s time for dinner/lunch, there is a great restaurant in Old Digha that sells one of the best Biriyanis of the city.
+After this quick snack, if you feel it’s time for dinner/lunch, there is a great restaurant in Old Digha that sells one of the best Biriyanis in the city.
 My suggestion will be the famous chicken Biriyani.